Award-Winning Barn Conversion

 La Frêne was the winner of the Guernsey Design Awards 'Small projects Category' in 2016.
 It incorporates contemporary construction methods and technologies into the conversion of a traditional Guernsey barn informed by a natural material pallet.

-The design features the more intimate and private spaces arranged around an open plan living area, coordinated with the structural restrictions of the existing building, its position on the site, and to provide a generous visual and physical connection to the enclosed south west facing garden.
+The design features more intimate and private spaces arranged around an open-plan living area, coordinated with the structural restrictions of the existing building, its position on the site, and providing a generous visual and physical connection to the enclosed southwest-facing garden.

-A variety of natural materials have been used from the locally fabricated and exposed oak roof structure to the reclaimed welsh purple slate that wraps over it.
-Below an untreated Siberian larch cladding has weathered to provide a soft natural tone against the limed pointed granite and in contrast to the clean oil finish of the internal oak joinery.
+A variety of natural materials have been used, from the locally fabricated and exposed oak roof structure to the reclaimed Welsh purple slate that wraps over it.
+An untreated Siberian larch cladding has weathered to provide a soft natural tone against the limed pointed granite and in contrast to the clean oil finish of the internal oak joinery.

 Tumbled travertine and reclaimed cobbles line the recycled glass heated floor whilst the reclaimed brick and granite has been media blasted to reveal its vibrant colour variation.
 It provides a visual contrast between the original structure and the new lining that sits within maximising every pocket of useable space.

-The house focusses heavily on sustainable technologies, high thermal performance, low energy use, and a mix of locally reclaimed materials.
-Most importantly it provided our client with a building that directly addressed her requirements in later life and therefore quickly became her home.
+The house focuses heavily on sustainable technologies, high thermal performance, low energy use, and a mix of locally reclaimed materials.
+Most importantly, it provided our client with a building that directly addressed her requirements in later life and therefore quickly became her home.